artikcloud/tutorial-java-otaFirmwareUpdateStarter/readme.md

 # LWM2M client performing OTA firmware update

 This sample is java LWM2M client application.
-It acts on the OTA (Over The Air)firmware update triggered by manual operations in Device Management dashboard in ARTIK Cloud.
+It acts on the OTA (Over The Air) firmware update triggered by manual operations in Device Management dashboard in ARTIK Cloud.

 After completing this sample, you will learn the following objectives:

-- Use Device Management of Deverloper Dashboard to [upload a firmware image](https://developer.artik.cloud/documentation/advanced-features/ota-updates.html#upload-and-manage-images) and [trigger an OTA firmware update](https://developer.artik.cloud/documentation/advanced-features/ota-updates.html#execute-ota-update) to your end device.
+- Use Device Management page of Deverloper Dashboard to [upload a firmware image](https://developer.artik.cloud/documentation/advanced-features/ota-updates.html#upload-and-manage-images) and [trigger an OTA firmware update](https://developer.artik.cloud/documentation/advanced-features/ota-updates.html#execute-ota-update) to your end device.
 - Implement an LWM2M client based on [ARTIK Cloud LWM2M Java SDK](https://github.com/artikcloud/artikcloud-lwm2m-java).
 The client can perform the OTA firmware update triggered by ARTIK Cloud.

 ## Requirements